Undline/UndChain/M3L_GSS.md

 - **[Window](#window-widget)**: Creates a new widowed object within the virtual desktop so that users can contain a application.
 - **Fullscreen**: Not sure if this should be a widget type, but could describe a system where we want to take a full screen to show widgets.
 Common use would be console, mobile and desktop environments.
 - **[Frame](#frame-widget)**: A Frame widget is one that is meant to contain multiple widgets (including other frames).
 Types: Grid, Relative, Absolute and Flex.
-- **Side Bar**: This is a special type of frame widget that is designed to only take the area of a side of the screen: top, bottom, left or right.
+- **Side Bar**: This is a special type of frame widget that is designed to only take the area of a side of the screen: left or right.
 - **[Primary Button](#primary-button-widget)**: This button is specifically designed as a call to action button, meaning you want the user to click this button over any other.
 - **[Secondary Button](#secondary-button-widget)**: This is designed to complement the primary button for things like cancel, back or skip.
 - **[Image Button](#image-button-widget)**: This button is designed for specific applications where the M3L developers wish to have a custom button that is not an icon.
 - **[Confirmation Button](#confirmation-button-widget)**: This button is designed to confirm a major action or event by the user.
 Think purchasing an item or signing a contract.
 This could be a click and hold or a slide confirmation, depending on the GSS designer.
 - **[Toggle Button](#toggle-button-widget)**: This button is designed as a true / false action type to indicate when a event is triggered or not.
 Think a light switch or a setting option that is either yes or no.
-- **Button**: Clickable widget that has various forms: Image buttons, confirmation buttons, call-to-action buttons, and muted buttons.
+- **[FAB Button](#floating-action-button-widget)**: A Floating Action Button (FAB) is a prominent, circular button designed for a key action (e.g., “New Post,” “Compose,” or “Start Chat”).
+It often floats above other UI elements and can be draggable if desired.
 - **Text**: H1-H5 headers, ordered and unordered lists, highlighter text, hyperlinks and paragraph text.
 - **Text Box**: Allows for single-line user input.
 - **Text Area**: Multi-line input for larger text blocks.